 And on the dropController, the yellow LED should now be fully on (no longer blinking).

-You are now connected and ready to start.
+You are now connected.